 I always use caution when choosing products I use while pregnant.
 Even when I’m breastfeeding I use caution.
 (Check out what I use while breastfeeding here.)

-Do your own research, but here is an article to get you started from Healthline with 11 things you should do while pregnant.
+Do your own research, but here is an article to get you started from Healthline with 11 things you should do while pregnant to get started with early pregnancy tips.

 If you’re NOT a first-time mom, I would love to hear what your early pregnancy tips would be!
 Share them in the comments below, and be sure to check out our First Trimester Morning Sickness Remedies list here.